Member Login Not a Member?

 2. You volunteer to lead a group for your LOC/employer.
 Use your assignment to reflect on your leadership of the group, the team dynamics and any outcomes achieved.

-3. Lead a piece of work for your LOC/employer on one of the following: succession planning, developing talent through coaching and mentoring, engagement with stakeholders.
+3. Lead a piece of work for your LOC/employer on one of the following: Your leadership style when leading change, developing talent through succession planning, engagement with stakeholders.
+This list is not exhaustive.

 Assignment Criteria